-Mahmoud M Zaky1, Mahmoud A El-Siefy2, Shawky M Aboelhadid3, Sahar M Gadelhaq1 1Parasitology Department, Faculty of Veterinary Medicine, Minia University, Minia, Egypt.
-2Parasitology Department, Faculty of Veterinary Medicine, Kafer El-sheikh University, Minia, Egypt.
-3Parasitology Department, Faculty of Veterinary Medicine, Beni-Suef University, Beni-Suef, Egypt.
-Corresponding author.
+Mahmoud M Zaky, Mahmoud A El-Siefy, Shawky M Aboelhadid, Sahar M Gadelhaq Parasitology Department, Faculty of Veterinary Medicine, Minia University, Minia, Egypt.
+Parasitology Department, Faculty of Veterinary Medicine, Kafr El-sheikh University, Minia, Egypt.
+Parasitology Department, Faculty of Veterinary Medicine, Beni-Suef University, Beni-Suef, Egypt. \Corresponding author.
 Sahar Μ Gadelhaq Tel.:+201061551876 E-mail address: sahargad25@gmail.com

-Abstract: This study was conducted to investigate the prevalence of blood protozoa infecting cattle, beside an invitro study of the efficacy of some common used acaricides i.e and (Chlorprifos, Deltamethrin Ivermectin) against Rhipicephalus annulatus tick.
-Blood and tick samples were collected from 240 cattle, in addition to hemolymph smears from ticks were examined microscopically by using Giemsa's stained blood smear method.
-The study revealed that the overall prevalence of blood protozoa was 52%.
-Theileria infection was the highest with rate of 44.58%, while, Babesia infection was 2.5%, and Anaplasma infection was 2.9%.
-Blood protozoa infection was lower in young cattle, with 41.67% in calves and 55.2% in adult cattle.
+Abstract: This study was conducted to investigate the prevalence of blood protozoa infecting cattle, beside an invitro study of the efficacy of some common used acaricides i.e (Chlorprifos, Deltamethrin and Ivermectin) against Rhipicephalus annulatus ticks.
+Blood and tick samples were collected from 240 cattle; in addition, to hemolymph smears from ticks were examined microscopically by using Giemsa's stained blood smear method.
+The study revealed that the overall prevalence of blood protozoa was 52.5%.
+Theileria infection was the highest with a rate of 44.58%, while, Babesia infection was 2.5%, and Anaplasma infection was 2.9%. and the mixed infection was 2.5% .Blood protozoa infection was lower in young cattle, with 41.67% in calves and 55.2% in adult cattle.
 Blood protozoa infection was higher in females (54.8%) than males (49.5%), however the mixed infection was found to be higher in males.
-Theileria spp. infection was the greatest among tick-borne parasites.
-The autumn season had the highest infection rate (21%), while the spring season had the lowest prevalence (15%).
+The overall prevalence of tick infestation among examined cattle was 17.9%.
+The Autumn season had the highest tick infestation rate (21.6%), while the Spring season had the lowest prevalence rate (15%).
 The highest tick's infestation rate was recorded in December (30%), and the lowest was in March (5%).
 The tick microscopically identified indicates only the presence of Rhipicephalus annulatus ticks.
 The microscopic examination of tick hemolymph revealed the presence of piroplasmic developmental stages in 37.2% of examined tick samples.
-The in-vitro results showed that chlorprifos had the highest efficacy of the tested acaricides, but deltamethrin and ivermectin demonstrated low efficacy.
-In conclusion, blood protozoa are still a threat on cattle in the study area and high restriction in using of deltamethrin and ivermectin is recommended due to low efficacy.
+The in-vitro results showed that Chlorprifos had the highest efficacy of the tested acaricides, but Deltamethrin and Ivermectin demonstrated low efficacy.
+In conclusion, Blood protozoa are still a threat to cattle in the study area, with Theileria spp. infection being the greatest among tick-borne parasites, and high restrictions in the use of Deltamethrin and Ivermectin are recommended due to their low efficacy.